How to Create and Customize a Gantt Chart in Excel

 Things to Remember

-While working on the Gantt chart, you should keep some facts in mind.
+While working on the Gantt chart, you should keep the following in mind:

-• Format the chart according to your need.
+• Customize the chart to suit your needs.

 Frequently Asked Questions